William Francis Magie

-William Francis Magie (1858–1943) was an American physicist, a founder of the American Physical Society (president from 1910–12) and the first professor of physics at Princeton University, where he had graduated (class valedictorian, 1879) and where he served for two decades as dean of the faculty.
+William Francis Magie (1858–1943) was an American physicist, a founder of the American Physical Society (president from 1910 to 1912) and the first professor of physics at Princeton University, where he had graduated (class valedictorian, 1879) and where he served for two decades as dean of the faculty.
 His papers on the contact angle of liquids and solids and on the specific heat of solutions were notable, as was his text Principles of Physics.
+He was an elected member of the American Philosophical Society (1896).

 Personal views

 Magie served as the president of the Men's Anti-Suffrage League of New Jersey.
 In this capacity, he argued that women's suffrage would ruin the family structure, destroy gender roles, and "undermine civilization."